deepakcr7ms7/ETL-off-a-SQS-Queue/README.md

 ### 3)Scaling with a Growing Dataset:

-Finally, to scale this application with a growing dataset, we could take the following approaches depending on our dev environment:
+To scale this application with a growing dataset, we could take the following approaches depending on our dev environment:

 Increase the number of ETL worker instances: As the size of the dataset grows, you may need to increase the number of worker instances that are processing messages from the SQS Queue.
 This can be achieved by either launching additional EC2 instances or scaling out the containers running the ETL workers in a containerized environment.